mekkablue/Glyphs-Scripts/README.md

 * **Fix Arabic Anchor Order in Ligatures:** Fixes the order of *top_X* and *bottom_X* anchors to RTL.
 In files converted from a different format, it sometimes happens that *top_1* is left of *top_2*, but it should be the other way around, otherwise your mark2liga will mess up.
 This script goes through your selected glyphs, and if they are Arabic ligatures, reorders all anchors to RTL order, at the same time not touching their coordinates.
 * **Insert All Anchors in All Layers:** On each layer of a selected glyph, adds all missing anchors (but present in other layers of that glyph).
 Puts anchors at an averaged position.
 * **Insert exit and entry Anchors to Selected Positional Glyphs:** Adds entry and exit anchors for cursive attachment in selected glyphs.
 By default, it places the exit at (0, 0) and the entry at a node at RSB if such a node exists.
 Please adjust for your own needs.
+* **Mark Mover:** Move marks to their respective heights, e.g. …comb.case to cap height, …comb to x-height, etc. Also allows you to set left and right metrics keys. *Needs Vanilla.*
 * **Move ogonek Anchors to Baseline Intersection:** Moves all ogonek and _ogonek anchors to the rightmost intersection of the outline with the baseline.
 * **Move topright Anchors for Vertical Carons:** Moves all topright and _topright anchors to the rightmost intersection of the outline with the x-height.
 Useful for building Czech/Slovak letters with vertical caron.
 * **Move Vietnamese Marks to top_viet Anchor in Circumflex:** Moves *acute*, *grave* and *hookabovecomb* to the *top_viet* anchor in every layer of selected glyphs.
 Useful for Vietnamese double accents.
 Assumes that you have *top_viet* anchors in all layers of *circumflexcomb*.